leonelc13/PennBuzz/README.md

 A note to the MS2 grader: We finished everything on time but forgot to resubmit the repo on github by the deadline.

-Could you please verify that no modifications of the wiki weremade after the deadline?
+Could you please verify that no modifications of the wiki were made after the deadline?

 We apologize for the inconvenience.